Alternating proximal gradient method for sparse nonnegative Tucker decomposition: Introduction

-This paper focuses on sparse nonnegative Tucker decomposition (NTD) \cite{kim2007nonnegative}, which uses nonnegativity constraints and some sparsity regularizers on the core tensor and/or factor matrices.
+This paper focuses on sparse nonnegative Tucker decomposition (NTD) \cite{kim2007nonnegative}, which imposes nonnegativity and uses $\ell_1$-regularization terms to promote sparsity structure on the core tensor and/or factor matrices.
 Nonnegativity allows only additivity, so the solutions are often intuitive to understand and explain.
 Promoting the sparsity of the core tensor aims at improving the interpretability of the solutions.
 Roughly speaking, the core tensor interacts with all the factor matrices, and a simple one is often preferred \cite{kiers1998joint}.
-Consider a three-order tensor, for example.
+Consider a three-way tensor, for example.
 The $(1,1,1)$-th component of the core tensor couples the first columns of three factor matrices together.
 If it is not \emph{zero}, then the three columns interacts with each other.
 Otherwise, they have no or only weak relations.
 Forcing the core tensor to be sparse can often keep strong interactions between the factor matrices and remove the weak ones.
 Sparse factor matrices make the decomposed parts more meaningful and can enhance uniqueness as explained in \cite{morup2008algorithms}.
-Sparse NTD has found a large number of applications such as in computer vision \cite{shashua2005non}, EEG classification \cite{lee2007nonnegative}, hyperspectral data analysis \cite{zhang2008tensor}, social network analysis \cite{peng2011temporal}, text mining \cite{morup2008algorithms}, face recoginition \cite{zafeiriou2009discriminant}, and so on.
+Sparse NTD has found a large number of applications such as in EEG classification \cite{cong2012feature}, hyperspectral data analysis \cite{zhang2008tensor}, text mining \cite{morup2008algorithms}, face recoginition \cite{zafeiriou2009discriminant}, and so on.

-NTD includes nonnegative CP decomposition (NCP) \cite{welling2001positive} as a special case by fixing the core tensor to a super-identity.
-Use of a core tensor makes NTD more flexible and suitable for applications with very unbalanced data, while NCP may not work well for this kind of data.
-For instance, when the given tensor is $5\times5\times1000$, using a $3\times3\times3$ may lead to large fitting error, but a $100\times100\times100$ core tensor is obviously redundant in the first and second modes.
-However, the core tensor makes NTD more difficult than NCP to solve since the core tensor relates to all factor matrices and the update of each factor matrix requires tensor-matrix multiplications.
-Also, for many algorithms such as alternating least squares, the update of the core tensor is extremely expensive and makes these algorithms not suitable for applications with large-scale data.